 Yes!
 However, the right solution depends on how you lost your files.
 Below is a simple navigation table that you can use to quickly jump to the right solution for your specific case.

-How to Recover Deleted or Unsaved AutoCAD Files?
+How to Recover AutoCAD Files

 The available dwg recovery options depend on your situation.
 If you have enabled the Autosave and backup feature of your AutoCAD, you have better chances of getting your file back.
 But in case it is disabled, there are other methods you can try.